staftermath/pysuite/docs/source/user_manual.rst

 list
 ++++
-list files under the target folder. if the id is not a folder or there is no object in the folder, an empty list will be returned. you can also pass a regular expression string to filter the result. note that this filter is done post-query. you can also list recursively up to a maximum depth.
+List files under the target folder.
+If the id is not a folder or there is no object in the folder, an empty list will be returned.
+You can also pass a regular expression string to filter the result.
+Note that this filter is done post-query.
+Which means list of all files under the target folder will still be downloaded first.
+You can also list recursively up to a maximum depth.
+This may save some time if you do not intend to search deeply nested folders.

 .. code-block:: python